 You’re putting real money into getting clicks on Google Search, YouTube Video, and Google Display.
 Is it working?

 Before you do anything, link your Google Ads account to your Google Analytics account in the Admin settings.
-You simply need to just enter your Google Ads ID under “Google Ads Linking” for Property.
+You simply need to just enter your Google Ads ID under “Google Ads Linking” for your Property.
 You can then relate data from your Google Ads to the rest of your website behavior with segments!

 What are the benefits of linking Google Ads to Google Analytics?